Developer Guide

 Use cases

-(For all use cases below, the System is Wanderlust
+(For all use cases below, the System is Wanderlust and Actor is the user, unless otherwise specified)

 Use case: UC01 - Navigate to a specific travel plan